 From the most recent data available, it emerges that in 2021, 1,081 inspection controls were carried out in presence (which involved 950 facilities) and 2,224 (which involved 561 facilities) were carried out remotely.
 Said 3,305 controls would therefore have concerned 1,511 structures, out of a total of 4,225 structures active in 2021 (less than 36% of the total).[46]
 Remote monitoring was considered necessary, as was the case for 2020, as a result of distancing and isolation measures derived from the Covid-19 pandemic.[47]

-The other key aspect is the quality of the controls themselves.
-While it is true that the specifications scheme is the common reference at national level for services, it remains an administrative tender document, which establishes only quantitative indications, therefore inadequate as a reference for a minimally thorough inspection.
-Italian Prefectures have historically lacked a qualitative-quantitative tool aimed specifically at inspections, despite some attempts have been made over the years,[60] as well as uniform standards of evaluation.
+The other key aspect regards the quality of the controls.
+While it is true that the specifications scheme is the common reference at national level for services, it remains an administrative tender document, which establishes only quantitative indications, and is therefore inadequate as a reference for a thorough inspection.
+Italian Prefectures have historically lacked a qualitative-quantitative tool aimed specifically at inspections, despite some attempts over the years,[49] as well as uniform standards of evaluation.
 This leads to many elements of variability and therefore of criticality.
 Some Prefectures have formalised the creation of permanent inspection units, while others recruit officials on a time to time availability basis.
-The inspection team may include only Prefecture staff, who have only administrative responsibilities, while in other occasions it is enlarged to include other responsibilities and other administrations, including for example: social worker, fire brigade, health authorities, reporting experts.
+The inspection team may include only Prefecture staff, who have only administrative responsibilities, while in other occasions it is enlarged to include other responsibilities and other administrations, including for example: social workers, fire brigade, health authorities, reporting experts.
 Furthermore, the Prefectures’ staff is usually not trained before conducting inspections, nor are they familiar with the issues of forced migration, the right of asylum, and the handling of vulnerabilities.
-Finally, the presence of linguistic and cultural mediators in support of inspectors, who often do not even speak English, is extremely rare, with the consequence that it is not possible to interview the accepted people and collect complaints, reports and needs.
+Finally, the presence of linguistic and cultural mediators in support of inspectors, who often do not even speak English, is extremely rare, and so it is not possible to interview the accommodated people and collect complaints, reports and needs.
 All this results in a very wide heterogeneity and discretion in the quality of the controls, a general inability to carry out a qualitative evaluation of the effectiveness of the services offered.
-Especially as Prefecture-managed centres account for almost three quarters of the total number of reception centres in Italy, this continues to be a strong limit for the entire reception system.
+Especially as Prefecture-managed centres account for almost three quarters of the total number of reception centres in Italy; this continues to be a strong limit for the entire reception system.

-The recent Decree-Law 20/2023 provides that, in cases where in government centres or in the CAS there is a serious breach of the obligations arising from the service contract, but concurrently said services cannot be interrupted as compelling for the protection of fundamental rights, the Prefect appoints a Commissioner for the extraordinary and temporary management of the enterprise.
+Decree-Law 20/2023 (Article 6) provides that, in cases where in government centres or in the CAS there is a serious breach of the obligations arising from the service contract, but concurrently said services cannot be interrupted for the protection of fundamental rights, the Prefect appoints a Commissioner for the extraordinary and temporary management of the enterprise.
 At the same time, the Prefect starts the procedures for the direct award of a new contract for the supply of goods and services.

 Among the tasks that the law assigns to the Central Service SAI, one of the most important is to carry out monitoring activities of SAI reception projects and to provide technical assistance to the local authorities sponsoring these projects.[52]
 Specifically, the Ministerial Decree that regulates the SAI system provides that the activities of the Central Service accompany the entire life cycle of local reception projects; among these, on-site visits to support local authorities in the application of the relevant legislation and operational instructions can be carried out, also identifying the most appropriate corrective actions to increase the quality of reception services.[53]
 In practice, the Central Service mainly provides technical support in the realisation and in the practical management of the reception project, providing the local authority and the managing body of the project with advice, helping in the management of the most complex cases, facilitation in interfacing with other local and national realities.
 This activity is very important, as it allows project staff to receive specialised support on an ongoing basis.